Israel’s DiA gets $14M to expand AI-driven ultrasound analysis – TechCrunch

 Per Goldman-Aslan, some 3,000+ end-users have access to its software at this stage.

-“Our technology is vendor neutral and cross platform therefore runs on any ultrasound device or healthcare IT systems.
+“Our technology is vendor neutral and cross-platform therefore runs on any ultrasound device or healthcare IT systems.
 That is why you can see we have more than 10 partnerships with both device companies as well as healthcare IT/PACS companies.
 There is no other startup in this space I know that has these capabilities, commercial traction or many FDA/CE AI-based solutions,” she says, adding: “Up to date we have 7 FDA/CE approved solutions for cardiac and abdominal areas and more are on the way.”

-An AI’s performance is of course only as good as the data-set it’s been trained on.
+An AI’s performance is of course only as good as the data set it’s been trained on.
 And in the healthcare space efficacy is an especially crucial factor — given that any bias in training data could lead to a flawed model which misdiagnoses or under/over-estimates disease risks in patient groups who were not well represented in the training data.

 Asked about how its AIs were trained to be able to spot key details in ultrasound imagery, Goldman-Aslan told TechCrunch: “We have access to hundreds of thousands ultrasound images through many medical facilities therefore have the ability to move fast from one automatic area to another.”